Eli Zibin

 Capture in a few seconds.

-Hapax is iOS-first today.
-Android and Expo web are possible, but not a real priority yet.
+Hapax is iOS-first for now.
+Android and Expo web are possible, and web will probably land next.

-The main constraints were straightforward: offline support, fast local interactions, and optional account usage instead of hard auth gating.
+The main requirements were straightforward: offline support, fast local interactions, and optional account usage instead of hard auth gating.

 Diagram mapping product constraints to architecture decisions in Hapax.